What is AIA Billing and AIA Payment Applications?

 Line 2: Net Change by Change Orders.
 Here it is.
 The line that creates much frustration.

 • Add up all of the Change Orders that have been priced and FORMALLY approved by the GC.
-If the Project Manager is sitting on your Change Order paper work, call him at least a week before your Payment Application is due and URGE HIM to complete the paper work.
+If the Project Manager is sitting on your Change Order paperwork, call him at least a week before your Payment Application is due and URGE HIM to complete the paperwork.
 Being the squeaky wheel is often your only recourse.

 • Assume the GC has processed and signed $10,000 in change orders.